aws-samples/vpc-flow-log-filtering-and-ingestion-in-splunk-using-aws-lambda/README.md

 2. Select the Properties tab, scroll down to Event notifications, and choose Create event notifications.
 3. Within General configurations, provide an appropriate Event name.
 Under Event types, select All object create events.
 Under Destination, choose SQS queue and select the SQS queue that we created in the previous step fro the dropdown.
 Click on Save changes.

-## Create a backsplash Amazon S3 bucket
+## Step 5: Create a backsplash Amazon S3 bucket

 Let’s create a backsplash S3 bucket to ensure that no filtered data is lost, in case the Lambda function is unable to deliver data to Splunk.
 The Lambda function will send the filtered logs to this bucket whenever the delivery to Splunk fails.
 Please follow the steps [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) to create an S3 bucket.

-## Create an IAM Role for the Lambda function
+## Step 6: Create an IAM Role for the Lambda function

 1. From the AWS IAM Console, access the Policies menu and select Create Policy.
 2. Select JSON as the Policy Editor option and paste the policy below into the Policy editor.
 Replace the placeholders in <> with specific values for your environment.
 Once done, click Next.